 - have a condition called metabolic acidosis or diabetic ketoacidosis (increased ketones in the blood or urine).

 - are allergic to linagliptin, metformin, or any of the

 ingredients in JENTADUETO.
-See the end of this leaflet for a complete list of
+See the end of this Medication Guide for a complete

-Symptoms of a serious allergic reaction to JENTADUETO are:
+Symptoms of a serious allergic reaction to JENTADUETO may include: